 • Watch anywhere — try ExpressVPN 100% risk free (opens in new tab)

-The good news is that you can watch it all wherever you are.
-Read on for our full guide to how to watch Champions League 21/22 online.
+It's all set up to be an absolute classic — and you can watch it all wherever you are.
+What's more, there are several free options for this game, depending on where you are.
+So read on for our full guide to how to watch Champions League 21/22 online.

 How to watch Champions League 21/22 live streams of every game